 - promote gay and lesbian sports

-- stimulate gays and lesbians to participate into sports in general, and gay and lesbian sports in particular
+- stimulate gays and lesbians to participate in sports in general, and gay and lesbian sports in particular

-- promote the creation of new gay and lesbian sport groups, or at least sport groups where gays and lesbians are not discriminated against on the ground of their sexual preferences
+- promote the creation of new gay and lesbian sports groups, or at least sports groups where gays and lesbians are not discriminated against on the ground of their sexual preferences

-- promote the organisation of sport events where gays and lesbians can freely express themselves without hiding their sexual preference
+- promote the organization of sports events where gays and lesbians can freely express themselves without hiding their sexual preference